Short Name: VNP14IMGTDL_NRT

 Please note: Low confidence nighttime pixels occur only over the geographic area extending from 11° E to 110° W and 7° N to 55° S. This area describes the region of influence of the South Atlantic Magnetic Anomaly which can cause spurious brightness temperatures in the mid-infrared channel I4 leading to potential false positive alarms.
 These have been removed from the NRT data distributed by FIRMS.

-Version Version (Collection and source) Version identifies the collection (e.g. VIIRS Collection 1) and source of data processing: Near Real-Time (NRT suffix added to collection) or Standard Processing (collection only).
+Version identifies the collection (e.g., VIIRS Collection 1 or VIIRS Collection 2), and source of data processing (Ultra Real-Time (URT suffix added to collection), Real-Time (RT suffix), Near Real-Time (NRT suffix) or Standard Processing (collection only).
+For example:

 1 = active volcano